 - 1. Look over homework and group work: decide upon a stance - 2.
 Make a list of 10 pros and cons on that stance - a.
-Look over Developing Reasons to prime your mental pump and get you thinking about possible pros and cons - b.
+Look over "How Do I Come Up With Reasons?"
+(I&C 65) and home/group work to prime your mental pump and get you thinking about possible pros and cons - b.
 Ask the following question if you're having trouble getting started: - i.
 I think is a good civic stance because it - c. (note: if you can't decide between two stances, do this for each it'll help you decide) - d.
 If you can't come up with 10, try another stance - 3.
 Look over list and - a. group related ideas: - b.
 Choose three reasons from these as divisions. - 4.
 Craft thesis and division statement (see below for thesis statement format) - 5.
 Use Reasons and Evidence sheet or outline to organize your thinking and prepare to notes get quotes from readings to support your assertions. - 6.
 Develop topic sentences that build from divisions - 7.
 Define divisions in body paragraphs - 8.
 Use two part development for each division: - a.
 Quote from the readings to connect division to stance (for example, prove that liberals believe gov't should use welfare to help the poor or that conservatives want to regulate some private behaviors) - b.
 Explanation of why/how division is good for America (your argument). - 9.
 Discuss how the other stances would view your divisions - 10.
 Get draft to me ASAP